adambard/learnxinyminutes-docs/nim.html.markdown

-when compileBadCode:            # `when` is a compile time `if` legs = legs + 1               # This error will never be compiled. const input = readline(stdin) # Const values must be known at compile time.
+when compileBadCode:            # `when` is a compile time `if` legs = legs + 1               # This error will never be compiled. const input = readline(stdin) # Const values must be known at compile time. let words: int = 1e3          # Use the e notation only with floats.

 discard 1 > 2 # Note: The compiler will complain if the result of an expression
               # is unused. `discard` bypasses this.